Could the money spent on airfare, food, and lodging on a mission trip truly be better spent on the locals themselves in a host country?

 Along with those shares come reactions.

 And along with those reactions have come some negative ones as well as positive, but mostly the latter.
-(April 2018 Edit: I noticed the original article no longer has any of the original comments that were left, but trust me, it was from the comments it received I wrote this responsive and reflective post)
+(April 2018 Edit: I noticed the original article no longer has any of the original comments that were left, but trust me, it was from the comments it received I was motivated to write this responsive and reflective post)

 The most common knee-jerk reaction I’ve received is the idea that short-term missions are “a waste of money”.
-Those who feel this way state that with the amount of money spent on airfare and lodging, as well as food that will be consumed, along with how little “tangible good” is accomplished on such a short amount of time, and that the money would be better spent just giving it to the missionaries or the locals.
-Is that true?
+Those who feel this way state that with the amount of money spent on airfare and lodging, as well as food that will be consumed, along with how little “tangible good” is accomplished in such a short amount of time, that the money would be better spent just giving it to the missionaries or the locals.

 Or better question — is it really that simple?